-Under income averaging, at least 40 percent of the units must be both rentrestricted and occupied by individuals whose incomes do not exceed the imputed income limitation designated by the taxpayer.
+Under the Average Income Test, at least 40 percent of the units must be both rent-restricted and occupied by individuals whose incomes do not exceed the imputed income limitation designated by the taxpayer.

 The average of the imputed income limitations designated cannot, according to IRC Section 42, exceed 60 percent of AMI, however, RIHousing is designating the maximum as 58 percent of AMI.